-Old School Magic 95 is another “throwback” format, which focuses on playing with cards from the first three years of the game.
+Old School Magic 95 is another experimental style “throwback” format, which focuses on utilizing cards from the first three years of the game.
 The summer of ’95 was a period of explosive growth for Magic, and the third year for the game.
 The early releases and expansions had mostly sold out immediately, with the exception of Fallen Empires, which had seen an overprinting in late 1994, and was and underwhelming set.
 Players were clamoring for more and more new cards.

 Wizards of the Coast not only delivered on this demand, but they shook up players and collectors alike with a spate of summer releases that stretched to the fall.
 Fourth Edition (April 1995) saw the removal of the ten original dual lands, while Ice Age (June 1995) was a new world, and the first completely stand-alone set (meaning you didn’t need cards or lands from the original base editions to play).
 Ice Age was selling like hotcakes, and retailers couldn’t keep it on the shelves, as wave after wave of new players joined the game.
 Only one month later, Wizards would release Chronicles (July 1995), an all-reprint set, consisting entirely of cards printed in the first two years’ worth of expansions, many of which had seen their values swell.
 This was great chance for new players to catch up, but the printing caught collectors off guard, as many previously expensive cards saw their values take a substantial hit.
 This would set off a chain reaction of events that would ultimately shape WotC reprint policy in an unfortunate way for years to come.
 Rounding out the year was the oddball set Homelands (October 1995), which once again felt underpowered when compared to the earlier fruits of a successful year.